View Document Text

 Payment in Advance

-SWM will invoice clients quarterly and must pay in advance of the end of that quarter.
+SWM will invoice clients quarterly in advance (i.e. at the beginning of the service quarter.)
 The fee

 structure is applied each quarter to determine the amount billed to each client.